kamil-gwozdz/aasm-vis/README.md

 `bundle exec rake aasm_vis:generate`

+To visualise the results you can use the [github cli](https://cli.github.com/): `gh gist create tmp/assm-vis.md` or any other tool that can render markdown files supporting mermaid.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.